 It can be difficult to figure out how to make a cold call.
 This can be tough because every call, prospect, and situation is unique.
-In addition, a cold call can often be a hostile environment with a prospect who is not thrilled to talk with you, and a cold call can move quickly in a very short window of time.
+In addition, a cold call can often be a hostile environment with a prospect who is not thrilled to talk with you, and it can move quickly in a very short window of time.

 Prepare Your Sales Pitch First

 We will provide a process that will show you how to make a cold call.
-But before you make your call, you will need to stop and work on your sales pitch.
+But before you make your call, you must stop and work on your sales pitch.
 Here are key things to work on:

-• Elevator Pitch: Create a one to two-sentence blurb that explains how you can help the prospect that you are calling.
+• Elevator Pitch: Write a one- to two-sentence blurb explaining how you can help the prospect you are calling.

-• Pain Examples: Compose a list of the common pain points that you help to resolve, minimize, or avoid.
+• Pain Examples: Compose a list of the common pain points you help resolve, minimize, or avoid.

-• Probing Sales Questions: Compose good probing questions that you can ask the prospect to identify if they need the help that you can offer.
+• Probing Sales Questions: Compose good probing questions that you can ask the prospect to determine whether they need the help you can offer.

-• Objection Responses: Think about the objections that you can anticipate facing and then compose some responses that stand a good chance of getting around those.
+• Objection Responses: Think about the objections you anticipate facing and then compose some responses that will likely overcome them.

 Executing the Call